 Cell Morphology

-Amoebae are single-celled organisms, consisting of protoplasma, a semi fluid, jelly-like substance, which is divided in cytoplasm and a nucleus.
-The latter is surrounded by the nuclear membrane, while the cytoplasm is surrounded by the cellular membrane, which serves as a mechanical and chemical boundary and provides a means of exchange of materials with the environment.
-This membrane is constantly immersed in water.
-Waste, water, oxygen, and other necessary chemicals are transferred in and out of the amoeba through the membrane.
+Amoebae are single‑celled organisms composed of protoplasm, a semi‑fluid, jelly‑like substance that is divided into cytoplasm and a nucleus.
+The nucleus is enclosed by a nuclear membrane, while the cytoplasm is surrounded by the cell membrane, which acts as both a mechanical and chemical boundary and mediates the exchange of materials with the environment.
+Because amoebae live in aqueous environments, this membrane is constantly in contact with water.
+Waste products, water, oxygen, and other dissolved substances pass in and out of the cell through the membrane.

-The cytoplasm contains all of the organelles, such as the Golgi apparatus, the mitochondria and the endoplasmic reticulum.
-These organelles may appear as dark spots, but they are not identifiable light microscopically.
+The cytoplasm contains all cellular organelles, including the Golgi apparatus, mitochondria, and endoplasmic reticulum.
+These organelles may appear as small refractive bodies under the light microscope, but they cannot be reliably identified with light microscopy.

 Cell Morphology Polychaos dubium